KidSysco/jquery-ui-month-picker/README.md

 <br />Destroys the month picker widget.</p>

 <h2>Theme Support</h2>
 <p>The MonthPicker plugin uses the jQuery UI CSS Framework to style its look and feel, including the colors of buttons and background textures.
-We recommend using the ThemeRoller tool to create and download custom themes that are easy to build and maintain.</p>
+We recommend using the <a href='http://jqueryui.com/themeroller/'>ThemeRoller</a> tool to create and download custom themes that are easy to build and maintain.</p>
 <p>If a deeper level of customization is needed, there are widget-specific classes referenced within the MonthPicker.css stylesheet that can be modified.
 These classes are highlighed below.</p>
 <p> <b>.month-picker-disabled</b>